- Overview of Diving Injuries

 - Diving Precautions and Prevention of Diving Injuries

-Small amounts of air swallowed when diving may expand during ascent (gastrointestinal barotrauma), usually causing self-limited symptoms.
+Small amounts of air swallowed while diving may expand during ascent (gastrointestinal barotrauma), usually causing self-limited symptoms.

 Divers may inadvertently swallow small amounts of air during a dive.
 This air expands during ascent, causing abdominal fullness, cramps, pain, belching, and flatulence; these symptoms are self-limited.
-Gastrointestinal (GI) rupture rarely occurs, manifesting with severe abdominal pain and tenderness with rebound and guarding.
+Gastrointestinal (GI) rupture is rare, manifesting with severe abdominal pain and tenderness with rebound and guarding (1).

-If signs of GI rupture are present, immediate upright chest x-ray or CT is done to detect free air.
+If signs of GI rupture are present, immediate upright chest radiograph or CT is performed to detect free air.
 Milder symptoms require no testing.

 Patients with GI rupture require aggressive fluid resuscitation, broad-spectrum antibiotic therapy, and immediate surgical consultation for possible exploratory laparotomy.